 In Casper Kelly’s viral short “Too Many Cooks,” a catchy ’90s sitcom intro repeats for 11 minutes with new characters added to the name roll each time.
 Eventually, a serial killer looming on the edge of the frame begins hacking up the oversized cast.
 With Buddy, Kelly essentially expands and tweaks his “Cooks” premise into a feature format, this time within the world of ’90s children’s programming.

 A mix of Barney and Blue’s Clues, the TV program Buddy follows a large pink unicorn who, alongside a supporting cast of anthropomorphized house objects, teaches the program’s children a new lesson each episode.
-All of the show’s elements: the colorful sets, the ’90s outfits the children wear, the songs they sing, point to Kelly’s deep understanding of the aesthetics and rules of the world that he subverts.
+All of the show’s elements—the colorful sets, the ’90s outfits the children wear, the songs they sing—point to Kelly’s deep understanding of the aesthetics and rules of the world that he subverts.

 Buddy wastes little time setting the plot in motion.
 By the second episode of the show-within-a-movie, one of the kids has disappeared, and Freddy (Delaney Quinn) discovers his novel in the garbage can covered in blood.
 From there, the children band together and quickly uncover Buddy’s homicidal tendencies.
 They plot to escape the house set that, up until that point, has been their entire life and identity.
-Buddy leans heavily on the classic “children in peril” tool, and by murdering one of these children in the very first episode, the stakes are real.
-Gaslighting is also deployed as a potential metaphor for child abuse, with Buddy consistently manipulating the children by telling them that this was all a misunderstanding and that he’s not mad.
+Buddy leans heavily on the classic “children in peril” tool, and by murdering one of them in the very first episode, the stakes are real.
+Gaslighting is also deployed as a potential metaphor for child abuse, with Buddy consistently manipulating the children by telling them this was all a misunderstanding and that he’s not mad.
 Buddy occasionally can’t withhold his rage, and these brief moments when he lashes out break the facade of the cheery TV program.
 They’re well-plotted and funny.

 Buddy premiered at the 2026 Sundance Film Festival.